UHS offers benefits to employees that include both healthcare and income protection.

-What is the philosophy behind UniFLEX and the other benefits offered by UHS?
+What is the philosophy behind the benefits offered by UHS?

-The UniFLEX benefits program supports our commitment to Service Excellence by offering flexible, competitive and comprehensive programs.
+The UHS benefits program supports our commitment to Service Excellence by offering flexible, competitive and comprehensive programs.
 By competitive, we mean that our benefits compare well within our industry and market place.
 By flexible, we mean that you can select benefits that are right for you at any stage in your life.
-By comprehensive, we mean that UniFLEX benefits offer access to providers, affordability and a variety of coverage.
+By comprehensive, we mean that the benefits program offers access to providers, affordability and a variety of coverage.
 We are also committed to providing you with quality service and with information and tools to make well-informed benefits decisions.

-You are eligible for UniFLEX if you are a UHS employee who is regularly scheduled to work at least twenty (20) hours a week and are not a member of a collective bargaining group unless the agreement includes eligibility for these benefits.
+You are eligible for benefits if you are a UHS employee who is regularly scheduled to work at least thirty-two (32) hours a week and are not a member of a collective bargaining group unless the agreement includes eligibility for these benefits.
 Benefits for part-time employees may vary by UHS location.

 When Do Benefits Become Effective?